dzhou45/ReceiptSplitter/README.md

 ![](https://i.imgur.com/8lVrHye.png)

 Here's the result!
 Most important are the totals for each person.
-Following that all the items each person bought is displayed.
+Following that, all the items each person bought is displayed.

 ![](https://i.imgur.com/TE4wVTR.png)